SPAAM-community/wss-summer-school/docs/2022/denbi-registration.md

 17. Select your login provider as peformed above, and this time you will be asked to consent for deNBI to access your ELXLIR information.

-    We recommend selecting 'forever' for convienence, but this is not required.
+    We recommend selecting 'forever' for convenience, but this is not required.

     ⚠️ This step is critical for ensuring that the organisers get your request for the workshop.